stacken/w3/stacken/news/2019/embedded.en.md

 > Arduino - Raspberry Pi - ESP8266
 >
-> Stacken lecture thursday November 7, in a room close to [the clubroom].
+> Stacken lecture thursday November 7 at 19:30 hours, in a room close
+> to [the clubroom].

 Do you want to sense or control something?
 An overview of three easy and inexpensive roads to getting started with embedded systems;